 But if your dream is to wear a pair of heels with your dress, then your best bet would be to choose a smaller heel (no one wants to see the bride trip her way down the aisle).
 Sure, we can laugh it off like Jennifer Lawrence, when she tripped on her way to the Oscars stage, but none of us really want that.
-Wearing a shoe with a lower heel like the Annalise or the Amelia is a smart, practical way to go while still looking fabulous.
+Wearing a low heel like Esther is a smart, practical way to go while still looking fabulous.
 The 2 ½ inch heels are perfect for those who still want a heel without having to worry about sore feet at the end of the day.
 If you want to learn more about comfortable wedding shoe options, we’ve got it covered in this blog post.

 Forgetting to Break in Your Wedding Shoes

 Like any other shoe in your collection, your wedding shoes should be worn before the Big Day.
 While the thought of getting a spot on their pristine, white satin might seem like a nightmare, you’ll regret keeping them in their box until the minute before standing at the altar.
 You don’t have to wear them on every outing before the wedding, but it won’t hurt to slip them on every so often.

 One of the best ways to break in your shoes, like the Eve lavender heels without damaging them is to wear them in the house on a carpeted floor.
 Walking in your wedding shoes for these short spurts of time will help them mold to the shape of your feet perfectly when it’s time to show them off.
 We know the feeling of excitement when you receive your wedding shoes, especially the beautiful blue box that our shoes come in, so why not use this excuse to try them on and actually have a practical reason to do so!